msikma/bwmapimage/readme.md

 **Returns:**

 * `metadata.mapTitle` **string**\
   Raw title for the map.
-Contains escape sequences.
+Can contain escape sequences.
+* `metadata.mapTitleStripped` **string**\
+  Title for the map with escape sequences stripped.
 * `metadata.mapDescription` **string**\
-  Raw description for the map.
-Contains escape sequences.
+  Description for the map.
 * `metadata.mapHash` **string**\
   XXH64 hash of the map data, for caching purposes.
 * `metadata.mapTileWidth` **number**\
   Map width in tiles.
 * `metadata.mapTileHeight` **number**\
   Map height in tiles.
+* `metadata.mapTilesetName` **string**\
+  Name of the tileset used.
 * `metadata.mapTilesetId` **number**\
-  Tileset ID for the map—see [sctoolsdata](https://github.com/msikma/sctoolsdata) for more information.
+  Tileset ID for the map—see [@dada78641/bwtoolsdata](https://github.com/msikma/bwtoolsdata) for more information.
 * `metadata.mapEncoding` **string**\
   Character encoding for the map; typically either `"cp949"`, `"cp1252"` or `"utf8"`.

 This returns metadata about the map data itself, before the image is generated.
 This allows for you to, for example, check the `mapHash` against a cache.

 Note that the hash is specific to the map data, not to the generated image.
+It's designed specifically to be used for **caching** purposes, in that two maps with the same hash will always produce the same image.

 ### Options